McKinsey urges end to turnaround pioneer's U.S. racketeering lawsuit

 Alix’s 150-page complaint said McKinsey and six executives including global managing partner emeritus Dominic Barton failed at that task.

-It said this let McKinsey’s Recovery & Transformation Services US (“RTS”) unit collect $101 million of bankruptcy fees it did not deserve, and violated the federal Racketeer Influenced and Corrupt Organizations Act (“RICO”).
+He said this let McKinsey’s Recovery & Transformation Services US (“RTS”) unit collect $101 million of bankruptcy fees it did not deserve, in a scheme that violated the federal Racketeer Influenced and Corrupt Organizations Act (“RICO”).

 “The complaint is more than just an unfounded and reckless use of RICO by a competitor,” McKinsey said.
 “It is a personal attack on the good names and reputations of the six McKinsey professionals named as individual defendants.”